 Take your health into your own hands with help from a Maryland or Washington D.C. malpractice lawyer

-The medical malpractice attorneys at Schochor and Staton, P.A. are seasoned, award-winning legal professionals with the skill and legal savvy to obtain just results.
+The medical malpractice attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. are seasoned, award-winning legal professionals with the skill and legal savvy to obtain just results.
 If your loved one perished due to the misdiagnosis of a preventable disease, seek legal advice right away.
 Our firm can be reached at 410-234-1000, and we see clients in our Baltimore and Washington offices.
 You can also complete a contact form.